Benefits of Leaf Litter Mulch in the Garden and How to Make It

 The Benefits of Using Leaves As Mulch In the Garden

-Beyond its natural availability and affordability, leaf mulch offers a multitude of benefits for garden enthusiasts.
-Whether you’re growing lush flower beds, cultivating a productive vegetable garden, or nurturing a thriving landscape, the advantages of incorporating leaf mulch into your garden are both numerous and diverse.
+Beyond its natural availability and affordability, leaf mulch offers many benefits for garden enthusiasts.
+Whether growing lush flower beds, cultivating a productive vegetable garden, or nurturing a thriving landscape, the advantages of incorporating leaf mulch into your garden are numerous and diverse.

 • Weed Suppression: Just like other mulch, leaf litter mulch makes it harder for weeds to